Student Rights and Conduct

 - DEFINITIONS

-Complainant: The person(s) who files a charge.
+Complainant: The person(s) who makes a complaint, upon which charges may be based.

 Days: Regular work days in the normal work week, Monday through Friday, exclusive of University holidays, days of administrative closure, and term breaks.